alexgo-io/alexlab-doc/product-features/self-service-listing.md

 Pool creation usually takes between 24 to 48 hours.
 Once the pool is created and live, the price discovery phase begins: users can start trading the listed token against the anchor token and viceversa.
 Users interested in providing liquidity can contribute to the pool like any other ALEX pool.

+The pool owner is the initial liquidity provider and will receive the corresponding LP tokens upon successful pool creation.
+Once the pool is live and operational, the owner can withdraw funds just like any other liquidity provider.

 {% hint style="info" %}
 Avaiblable Anchor Tokens: Native _STX_ currency, _ALEX_ token and _aBTC_ token.
 {% endhint %}